-If you’re new to working with power tools, then its important that you know tool safety rules.
+If you’re new to working with power tools like a wood router, then its important that you know tool safety rules.
 Sure, maybe you’ve read a few tool reviews, but there are very few which give you instructions on how to use them cautiously.
 In this article, we’ll briefly discuss a few do’s and don’ts when you’re dealing with this kind of equipment.

 1. Inspect tools before each use.
 You never know when a tool may have a short in it.
-In which case, it could present an electrical hazard and possibly lead to electrocution.
+In which case, it could present an electrical hazard and possibly lead to electrocution burns.
 Wires should not be frayed or exposed.

 2. Make sure the switch is completely turned off before you plug it into an outlet.
 Whenever you’re dealing with a power tool, your only means of defense is to ensure that you have complete control when using it.
 And if the tool starts before you have a good grip, then it could easily result in someone being injured.